-PAUL ALLEN BEIGHLEY III 1947 - 2021
+PAUL ALLEN BEIGHLEY, III 1947 - 2021

-On Saturday, May 8, 2021, the Rev. Dr. Paul Allen Beighley, III, was reunited with his Heavenly Father.
+On Saturday, May 8th, 2021, Reverend Dr. Paul Allen Beighley, III, was reunited with his Heavenly Father.
 Paul, however, liked to put it another way, "I refuse to say they died and give the devil any glory.
 They did not die but they graduated to life eternal with Jesus."
 Congratulations to our brother Paul on your graduation to paradise.
 Well done thy good and faithful servant!